rhel-labs/instruqt/crypto-policy/03-reconcile/assignment.md

 <pre class="file">
 Job for httpd.service failed because the control process exited with error code.
-See "systemctl status httpd.service" and "journalctl -xe" for details.
+See "systemctl status httpd.service" and "journalctl -xeu httpd.service" for details.
 </pre>

 The Apache service fails to restart.
 You can see a more specific error